 Mountain Center, CA 92561

 Looking for a different sort of terrain?
 Camping lakeside in the mountains is the stuff that movie camping scenes are made of (just don't let anyone smear honey and string around your tent!).
 Lake Hemet delivers on all fronts, not only offering lovely spots to pitch a tent, but even offering to rent you a tent and have it pitched and waiting for you if such is your preference.
-Onsite facilities (apart from the gorgeous, inviting lake) include a camp store, a kids' fishing area, and the Splashing Eagle Water Park—a swim area in the lake with giant inflatables and even a trampoline right in the water (open Memorial Day to Labor Day).
+Onsite facilities (apart from the gorgeous, inviting lake) include a camp store, a kids' fishing area, and the Splashing Eagle Water Park—a swimming area in the lake with giant inflatables and even a trampoline right in the water (open Memorial Day to Labor Day).
 Boats of different types are available for rental, some large enough to fit large groups for a full day of picnicking and relaxing on the water.
 Cabins are available, too, if anyone in your family can't be convinced to sleep without walls.
 While Lake Hemet is open, as of our publish date Highway 74 from Hemet to Mountain Center and Highway 243 from Banning are closed to through traffic, so check the website for updates.